Wesmania/game-life-report/source/index.rst

   * Claims that they'd have to protect their property in one day or another.
     Say they wouldn't.

 * Show that gamers don't like it.
+(TODO: maybe not, laws are more important than ourage.)

   * Piracy, specifically in light of wanting to own your game.